Mat Zo: Career

 Mat's releases on Anjunabeats have earned substantial critical acclaim, and his collaboration with Porter Robinson, "Easy", reached number eleven on the US Dance Club Songs chart, and number one on Beatport.

 On 28 August 2013, Mat Zo announced the title and artwork for his debut album Damage Control as well as a teaser track called "Little Damage".
 Damage Control was released on 5 November of that year.
 It garnered immediate critical acclaim and established Mat as an extremely versatile artist who could produce electronic music of all types and genres.
 Dancing Astronaut called it "an inspiring and timeless artistic debut".
 The album went on to be nominated for a Grammy Award for Best Dance/Electronic Album.

 On 25 March 2016, Mat Zo released his second studio album titled Self Assemble, which he speculated to be his "farewell to the [EDM] industry" due to his disenchantment with the EDM scene as of 2015.
 "This album is sort of my last send-off before I go and do other things in life.
 It feels like I'm ready to go and venture off into other realms," stated Mat Zo to Billboard.
-As of January 2017, Mat Zo appeared to have changed his mind about retiring due to a "renewed sense of vigor and passion", and continues to tour and produce with his main name in addition to two new collectives; Kill the Zo with Kill the Noise and the Mary Nixons with the Knocks.
+As of January 2017, Mat Zo appeared to have changed his mind about retiring, with a "renewed sense of vigor and passion", and continues to tour and produce with his main name in addition to two new collectives; Kill the Zo with Kill the Noise and the Mary Nixons with the Knocks.

 His earlier drum and bass productions are under the pseudonym MRSA on Hospital Records.
 He also has several unreleased tracks under the MRSA moniker playable through his Myspace account.
 Mat has also continued to produce occasional drum and bass releases under his current name, such as "Games" for UKF10 and "Blessed Be Thy Name" for This Is MAD TOO.

 Mat Zo revealed through a Reddit "Ask-Me-Anything" on 6 July 2018 that he was working on a third studio album.
 He returned to Anjunabeats in the same year with the release of his No Words EP, ending his five year hiatus from the label.
 Mat Zo's "classic" trance and progressive sound within the EP were praised by critics.
 Mat Zo released his third album, Illusion of Depth, through Anjunabeats in 2020.
 In 2021, his song "Colours (feat.
 Olan)" was featured in the racing video game Forza Horizon 5.